apache/activemq-website/src/components/classic/documentation/jndi-support.md

 // Create a new subscriber to receive messages: javax.jms.TopicSubscriber subscriber = session.createSubscriber(mytopic);
 ```
 Notice the name of the topic in the sample is `MyTopic`.
-ActiveMQ Classic will read the `jndi.properties` files and creates the topics and queues in a lazy fashion.
+ActiveMQ will read the `jndi.properties` files and creates the topics and queues in a lazy fashion.
 The prefix topic and queue is stripped, so the JNDI name begins after the prefix.

 Once you have the `jndi.properties` edited and ready, it needs to be accessible to your application.
 The easiest way is to add `jndi.properties` to a jar file.
 When `new InitialContext()` is called, it will scan the resources and find the file.
 If you get `javax.naming.NamingException`, it usually means the `jndi.properties` file is not accessible.